atroxaper/p6-LogP6-Blog-Example/README.md

 We use the same `:name` values for the cliche, writer and filter for clarity.
 You can use any names you want.
 We use `/^Prime/` regex in `prime` cliche's matcher.
 It will match Prime and Prime::DbCache.
-It will match Prime::Calculator also but Calculator has its own cliche.
-Not that the order of cliches make sense.
+It will match Prime::Calculator too, but Calculator has its own cliche.
+Note that the order of cliches makes sense.
 If you swap `prime` and `calculator` cliche then Calculator will use the prime cliche.

-One more thing - default pattern.
-We decide to use the same pattern in all our writers.
-We do not want to write `:pattern('...')` three times and just set default value.
-The value will be used in writes does not have its own pattern.
+One more thing - a default pattern.
+We decided to use the same pattern in all our writers.
+We do not want to write `:pattern('...')` three times and just set the default value.
+The value that will be used in writes does not have its own pattern.

-Good news: we can configure the log level for each logger.
-Bad news: for change log level we have to stop the service, change the code and start the service again.
+Good news: we can configure a log level for each logger.
+Bad news: for change a log level we have to stop the service, change the code and start the service again.

 ## Move log configuration to configuration file

-Fortunately, we can configure logger not only in the code but in the configuration file.
-The configuration file is JSON formatted file `log-p6.json` which stored near your script.
-Also, you can provide a path to configuration file by `LOG_P6_JSON` system variable.
+Fortunately, we can configure logger not only in the code, but in the configuration file.
+The configuration file is a JSON formatted file named `log-p6.json`, which has to be placed in the same directory of your script.
+You can also provide a path to a configuration file using `LOG_p6_JSON` environment variable.

 Let's move our three cliches from `prime-calculator.p6` to `log-p6.json`: